arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	>
 	> _Replacing the current deployment_

 1. After you start a deployment, you can examine the Windows Azure activity log window to determine the status of the operation.
-If this window is not visible, in the **View** menu, point to **Other Windows**, and then select **Windows Azure Activity Log**.
+If this window is not visible, in the **View** menu, point to **Other Windows** and select **Windows Azure Activity Log**.

 	![Windows Azure Activity Log](Images/azure-activity-log.png?raw=true "Windows Azure Activity Log")